How to build an analytics dashboard to measure your video's success

 Here's a quick cheat sheet for common video marketing KPIs:

 - How many people does your video reach?
 This can show whether or not you delivered content successfully to your audience.
 This is a helpful metric to identify problems with your delivery method, but is just the start when thinking about the effectiveness of the video itself.

 - Play rate

 - How long did people watch?
-This is an important one, engagement can show how effective your content was at holding someone's attention.
-You can also identify specific parts of the video where people lost interest, or and area that people are re-watching a lot.
+This is an important one.
+Engagement can show how effective your content was at holding someone's attention.
+You can also identify specific parts of the video where people lost interest, or an area that people are re-watching a lot.

 - Did people take the next step I wanted them to?
 In many sales campaigns, this is the primary KPI because this directly measures how effective your video was in moving people down the funnel.
 In Medialytics you can measure email collection in Wistia content or subscriptions on YouTube.

 Once you have a good handle on your goals and the KPIs you need to measure them, you can start setting up your own dashboard to track your progress.
 Think about using features like segmentation or timeboxing to drill deep into specific metrics in addition to displaying numbers that show a high level view of how your content is performing.